Out of My League (song)

 "Out of My League" is a song recorded by American band Fitz and the Tantrums and produced by Tony Hoffer.
 The song is the lead single from the band's second studio album, More Than Just a Dream.
 "Out of My League" was released as a single on February 7, 2013.
 The song became the group's first number one hit on the Alternative Songs chart, as well as making history for completing the slowest climb to the summit of the chart, at 33 weeks.
+The song was later used in the second season of Netflix’s Heartstopper.

+The album's title, More Than Just a Dream, was taken from the lyric's intro and chorus.

 Other versions

-A French version of the song, entitled "Out of My League (version française)", has also been released, and is being played on Canadian radio.
+A French version of the song, entitled "Out of My League (version française)", has also been released, and has been played on Canadian radio.
 This version has most of the verses sung in French, while the chorus remains in English.

 On July 30, 2013, Fitz and the Tantrums released four remixes of the single by Josh One, Peking Duk, Story of the Running Wolf, and TEPR.

 In October 2013, DJ Earworm, Capital Cities, and Fitz and the Tantrums released a mash-up called "Kangaroo League", combining "Out of My League" with two songs by Capital Cities ("Kangaroo Court" and "Safe and Sound"), to promote the Capital Cities and Fitz and the Tantrums "Bright Futures" tour.